 2. Flexible Arrangements

-- Be aged 55 or above;
+- be 55 years old or above;

-- Experiencing family or domestic violence; or
+- be experiencing family or domestic violence; or

 3. Parental Leave

-You have the right to return to your old job after your leave ends.
+This entitlement also provides for safe job and no safe job leave if you experience health difficulties while pregnant.
+You also have the right to return to your job after your leave ends.

 4. Other Leave Entitlements